beausalgado/beau-salgado/README.md

 👾 Hi, I’m Beau.
-I’m a junior web developer that grew up in the States and now lives in Buenos Aires, Argentina.
+I’m a web developer.
 Other than coding, I study jazz piano for fun 🎹 and like to write when the muse strikes 🌬️

 <!---![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=beausalgado&include_all_commits=true&show_icons=true&theme=dark)